emericg/WatchFlower/doc/parrotpot-api.md

 The device uses BLE GATT for communication.
 Sensor values are immediately available for reading, but usually require elaborate conversions.
-In order to limit connection time, the Flower Power device may disconnect from the application after a certain amount of time (around 1s) without incoming BLE request.
+In order to limit connection time, the Parrot Pot device may disconnect from the application after a certain amount of time (around 1s) without incoming BLE request.

 ### BLE & GATT